C'mon Apple!

 "Thick frames rather than a thin rim around the front surface" - yes, definitively.
 Everyone loves to add thick frames around the screen.
 I suggest a 2" screen, with a 4" thick frame around.
 But don't worry, everything will take it place if you use it combined with the magnifying glass (see above).

 Apple, please, come back to earth in the world of adult people.
-I understand protecting intellettual properties, but I find terribly childish to claim a "trend" your own intellectual property.
+I understand protecting intellectual properties, but I find terribly childish to claim a "trend" your own intellectual property.

 Also considering that Kubrik did it many many years before.